dabico/pyrefac/README.md

 code.
 However, there are cases where the renaming could be valid, but the plugin will not allow it.
 For instance, renaming a class attribute to a name that is already in use in the function parameters is not allowed, which could be possible in some cases.

+### Server Instability

+Although the server provides a simple way to interact with the plugin, its implementation is quite limited.
+As such, do not be surprised if the logs show errors.
+It has not been thoroughly tested, and is most certainly not production-ready.